Rebellion (1999)

-The 1999 Rebellion was the inaugural Rebellion professional wrestling pay-per-view event produced by the American promotion, World Wrestling Federation (WWF, now WWE).
-It took place on October 2, 1999, at the National Indoor Arena in Birmingham, England.
-The event was broadcast exclusively in the United Kingdom.
+The 1999 Rebellion was a professional wrestling pay-per-view (PPV) event produced by the American promotion World Wrestling Federation (WWF, now WWE) and broadcast exclusively in the United Kingdom.
+It was the inaugural Rebellion and took place on October 2, 1999, at the National Indoor Arena in Birmingham, England.

 Production

 Background

-In May 1999, the American professional wrestling promotion World Wrestling Federation (WWF, now WWE) held a pay-per-view (PPV) called No Mercy, which was held in and broadcast exclusively for the United Kingdom.
+In May 1999, the American professional wrestling promotion World Wrestling Federation (WWF, now WWE) held a pay-per-view (PPV) event called No Mercy, which was held in and broadcast exclusively for the United Kingdom.
 Later that year, the promotion announced that they would be holding another United Kingdom-exclusive event titled Rebellion.
-It was scheduled to be held on October 2, 1999, at the National Indoor Arena in Birmingham, England.
+It was scheduled to be held on Saturday, October 2, 1999, at the National Indoor Arena in Birmingham, England.

 Storylines

 The event featured eleven professional wrestling matches and two pre-show matches that involved different wrestlers from pre-existing scripted feuds and storylines.
 Wrestlers portrayed villains, heroes, or less distinguishable characters in the scripted events that built tension and culminated in a wrestling match or series of matches.